Behordeun/deepwalk_recommender_system_assessment/README.md

 ### Scalability

 - Handles large data via sparse matrices.
 - Stateless API: horizontally scalable.

 ### Performance

 - Precomputed embeddings, vectorized similarity.
 - Parallelized random walk generation.

-### Planned Enhancements
+### Future Enhancements

+The following enhancements can be considered in the future for a real-life scenario:

 - Real-time updates
 - Cold-start handling
 - Content-based hybrid filtering
 - A/B testing for strategies

 ---

 ## Dependencies

 - FastAPI, Uvicorn
 - Gensim, NetworkX, NumPy, Pandas
 - Scikit-learn, Pytest
 - (Optional) TensorFlow for future extensions

 ---

 ## License

 This project is provided for educational and evaluation purposes as part of a technical assessment.

+---